 Using Multiple GuidedTrack Programs

 Sometimes it is easiest to use multiple GT programs that refer to each other.
 Let’s say you have a program called “How to take a bath” and another program called “How to wash behind your ears.”
 You may want your “How to take a bath program” to also contain instructions for washing behind the ears.
 But rather than rewrite some of the program, or copying and pasting one into the other, you can run the “How to wash behind your ears” program directly from the “How to take a bath” program.
+(This has the advantage of adhering to the "reduce redundant code" principle we mentioned above.)
 Here’s an example:

-After you’ve sufficiently scrubbed your tongue, you’ll need to work on your ears.
+After you’ve sufficiently scrubbed your cheeks, you’ll need to work on your ears.
 Naturally, the most important section is the bit behind the lobes.

 Now, I’m going to teach you about how to wash behind your ears.